zenonsenn/zendle-blog/blog_content.md

 -   Made jupyter notebooks public

+## alpha-2.2

+-   New validation dictionary!!!
+I downloaded raw wiktionary data from [kaikki](https://kaikki.org/dictionary/rawdata.html) and only took the English words

 # Ongoing

--   ~~Adding words that are valid but not registered in the dictionary or finding/creating a new dictionary~~ Using enwiktionary data to create Zendle Unlimited where almost all English words exist
 -   Set up a method to allow the player to suggest a word to be added in the dictionary (via Github Issues)
 -   Time attack mode
 -   Scoring calculation blog